 Smoking is bad for you.
 You know that.
 You’re probably well aware of the fact that smoking can lead to a laundry list of health problems, including emphysema, heart disease, and cancer.
 But did you know smoking can also increase your chances of needing a root canal procedure?
 Our Lake Forest dentist Dr. James Fondriest… Read more »

 Mouthwashes or gargling rinses are useful additions to your arsenal in the fight against oral health problems.
 However, it is a mistake to believe that mouthwash can replace manual plaque and debris removal, such as brushing your teeth and flossing.
-Dr. Fondriest and his team clarify a few interesting facts about mouthwash and its proper… Read more »
+Dr. Fondriest and his team clarify a few interesting facts about mouthwashes and rinses and… Read more »

 Teeth Cleaning with Herbs This natural remedy comes from several cultures around the world as a preliminary toothbrush: chewing sticks.
 In India, the neem tree, or “Nature’s Pharmacy”, offered antibacterial properties that prevent plaque and clean teeth with the bristles of a frayed twig.
 In the early Americas, other trees like dogwood were popular “chaw… Read more »